-Incomplete requirements are often cited as the number one reason projects or systems fail.
-Accurately identifying requirements and staying on course from the beginning is therefore key to success in today’s business world.
+Incomplete requirements are often cited as the number-one reason projects or systems fail.
+Accurately identifying requirements and staying on course from the beginning is key to success in today’s business world.

-This “how-to” course introduces the role of the business analyst as it relates to the elicitation, analysis and documentation of requirements.
-It familiarises participants with the core knowledge and skills required to identify and document user requirements.
-It also addresses how these requirements are managed throughout the lifecycle.
+This “how-to” course introduces the roles of the business analyst as they relate to the elicitation, analysis and documentation of requirements.
+It familiarizes participants with the core knowledge and skills required to identify and document user requirements.
+It also addresses how these requirements are managed throughout the life cycle.

 Recommendation: The material presented in this course provides the detail needed to begin eliciting and documenting requirements.
-Those wishing to take additional courses in the Business Analysis Professional Development Programme will need this foundation.
+If you plan to take additional courses in the Business Analysis Professional Development Program, you will need this foundation.

 This course is aligned with version 2.0 of A Guide to the Business Analysis Body of Knowledge® (BABOK® Guide)™.

 - Explain the critical role of the business analyst with respect to requirements elicitation and project management

 - Develop and validate a solution vision and scope

 - Planning the requirements elicitation and analysis to maximize efficiency and estimate the required effort

 - Determine the most appropriate technique for eliciting requirements at different points in the analysis cycle